Skip to content

 The internal, user-defined distreqx bijector mapping from the unconstrained real line to the physical space.

-The manually defined physical boundaries (lower, upper).
+The manually defined physical boundaries (lower, upper), each a PyTree matching the constrained value's structure.

 The orthogonal base boundaries.
 Defaults to bounds if omitted.